Buza/CognitoAuthKitiOS/README.md

 ## License

-SwiftCognitoAuth is available under the MIT license.
+CognitoAuthKitiOS is available under the MIT license.